UltravioletFramework/ultraviolet/README.md

    Ultraviolet's object loader allows you to easily create complicated hierarchies of objects from simple XML files.
 This is more than just an XML serializer&mdash;because it is integrated with Ultraviolet, it has direct knowledge of your game's content assets and object lists, making it possible to reference them in a simple, flexible, and readable way.

 The Ultraviolet Framework's source code is [available on GitHub](https://github.com/tlgkccampbell/ultraviolet).
-If you're developing on Windows, and you just want to get started making games, you can use the installer provided as part of the [latest release](https://github.com/tlgkccampbell/ultraviolet/releases).
-It will ensure that you have the necessary DLLs and install Visual Studio templates for developing Ultraviolet applications.

 Getting Started
 ===============

 If you don't want to build Ultraviolet yourself, official packages are available through [NuGet](https://www.nuget.org/packages?q=ultraviolet).
-There are packages for each of Ultraviolet's individual libraries, as well as several packages which aggregate all of the packages required by a particular target platform.

-The wiki contains a quick start guide for development on both [Windows](https://github.com/tlgkccampbell/ultraviolet/wiki/Getting-Started-on-Windows) and [macOS](https://github.com/tlgkccampbell/ultraviolet/wiki/Getting-Started-on-macOS).
+The wiki contains a [quick start guide](https://github.com/tlgkccampbell/ultraviolet/wiki/Getting-Started-with-.NET-Core-3.1) for development using .NET Core 3.1.

 A [dedicated repository](https://github.com/tlgkccampbell/ultraviolet-samples) contains a number of sample projects which demonstrate various features of the Framework.

 Requirements
 ============

-Using Ultraviolet requires that your project is targeted against .NET Framework 4.7 or later, or an equivalent Mono or Xamarin runtime.
+Ultraviolet can be used with any version of .NET which supports .NET Standard 2.0 or .NET Standard 2.1.

-Building Ultraviolet requires Visual Studio 2017 or later, or an equivalent version of the Mono development tools.
+Building Ultraviolet requires .NET Core SDK 3.1.

 Building the mobile projects requires the appropriate Xamarin tools to be installed.